 What do you personally find most interesting/exciting about the ORION project?

 Already in the first two years, ORION enabled me to work on several fantastic projects: the art-science collaboration on genome editing, the open science podcast, the face-to-face trainings...
 This is what excites me most about ORION: working with fantastic people, learning a lot in the process and achieving tangible results, all while working towards a very desirable goal.

-In three years, when the project is coming to an end, what is your dream scenario for ORION?
+In one year, when the project is coming to an end, what is your dream scenario for ORION?

 First of all, I hope that we have reached at least most of our objectives.
 I hope for new and surprising results from our co-creation experiments and an appetite for more ORION, in the scientific community and among the public.
 Furthermore, I hope that by then, we have found a way to continue advocating for Open Science beyond the life-time of the ORION-project.